dchen278/dot_gitignore/README.md

 #### Cool Features
  - AI - The current AI can reach 1028 and even 2048 at times, making it decently competitive against the average user.
  - A **variety** of other games to choose from
+ - The game detects and greets the current logged in user

 #### Gamemodes
 - **Classic**: Nothing special.
 Just the vanilla version